We Now Meet AT Church

 Come to Coffee & Conversation:)

-Join Pastor Ted WEDNESDAY'S at 10:00am , bring your coffee for great conversations on ZOOM (See Link Below)
+Join Pastor: Rev. Ted Smith WEDNESDAY'S at 10:00am , bring your coffee for great conversations on ZOOM

 South West Norfolk Pastoral Charge...We Are Linked In LOVE!!